HarukaYamamoto0/portfolio/blog/2025-08-25T10:02:24-how-to-install-jetbrains-toolbox-on-linux-mint.md

 Once installed, it takes care of everything — shortcuts, updates, and maintenance.

-> Install it once, and forget about it.
+> Install it at once and forget about it.